ec429/boosteriferous/README.txt

  which support thrust profiles.
 You don't get to have a thrust profile and then scale it as well.

-Boosteriferous is currently in alpha test.
+Boosteriferous is currently in beta.

 Boosteriferous is developed by Edward Cree, who goes by the handle 'soundnfury' on IRC and 'ec429' elsewhere; his website is at http://jttlov.no-ip.org.